Gabeeh94/SUBE-Project/README.md

 ## How it works

 The scrape is done using python's Selenium module which opens the browser, fill the credentials and then scrapes the data.
-It allows a much faster collection of the data than by doing it by hand and is intended to be ran at periodical intervals to track the person's public transport use.
-The only donwside is that it sometimes alerts the captcha and you have to run it again.
+It allows a much faster collection of the data than doing it by hand and it is intended to be ran at periodical intervals to track the person's public transport use.

 ## How to use it